Inspire

 5. Do your research

 Before you start visiting display homes, make sure you conduct some research into your prospective builders.
-Be sure to look into the builder’s history, how long they have been operating and customer reviews or ratings of their service.
+Not all builders offer the same value so be sure to look into the builder’s history, how long they have been operating and customer reviews or ratings of their service.
 It's also important to consider their time-frames, including the approvals process as well as possible commencement and completion dates for the project.
+To help you get started on the right track, here are some questions to ask your prospective house builder.